MTSU

 How does MTSU handle inclement weather?
 Find out here!

-If inclement weather forecasts have you asking “Is MTSU closed today?” or whether classes and events will be delayed or canceled, there are a number of ways the university will help you keep track of the latest updates!
+If inclement weather forecasts have you asking, “Is MTSU closed today?”, or whether classes and events will be delayed or canceled, or whether the university is transitioning to remote operations, there are a number of ways the university will help you keep track of the latest updates!

 Remember: All current MTSU students, faculty and staff automatically receive email alerts from the university about weather-related emergencies, delays and cancellations.